-A low crested revetment has been conceptually designed to protect the public road from being impacted by coastal erosion.
-The conceptual design has prioritised the following:
+A low crested revetment has been conceptually designed for the high priority works area as one approach that could be taken to protect the public road from being impacted by coastal erosion.
+The purpose of this design is to inform concept cost estimates in the CMP Business Plan and should not be considered the preferred design outcome.